47 Secrets Hospitals Don’t Want to Tell You (But Every Patient Should Know)

 Specialists quietly pad your bill

-“Less-well-trained physicians will call in an abundance of consults to help them take care of the patient.
+Physicians may “call in an abundance of consults to help them take care of the patient.
 If those specialists check on you every day, your bill is being padded and padded.
 Ask whether those daily visits are necessary.” —Evan Levine, MD.
 Don’t miss these other 18 secrets health insurance companies don’t want you to know.

 Ask how to recover faster